Our Partners Schweizer Tafel: Don't Throw Away, Distribute

 Across Switzerland, the employees collect 17,100 kilos of food from wholesalers, producers, and retailers every day.
 The food is given free of charge to charitable institutions such as shelters for the homeless, soup kitchens, emergency accommodation, and other welfare organizations.

-The Soup Day will be held at the following Credit Suisse locations: Bienne, Olten, Liestal, Rheinfelden, Solothurn, St. Gallen, Sursee, Wädenswil, Zofingen, Zug, Zurich Sihlcity.
+Soup Day will take place at the following Credit Suisse locations: Bienne, Olten, Rheinfelden, Solothurn, St. Gallen, Sursee, Zofingen, Zurich Sihlcity.

 Apart from its involvement in Soup Day, Credit Suisse has been a partner of the Schweizer Tafel since 2001 and supports the organization with financial donations.
 Since 2011, CS employees have also had the opportunity to assist on the Schweizer Tafel's distribution runs.